 The movement of the horse creates a multi-sensory experience that is controlled by a skilled horse handler under the direction of the licensed therapist.
 The horse's stride provides multi-dimensional movement, which is variable, rhythmic, and repetitive.
 The horse provides a dynamic base of support, making it an excellent tool for increasing trunk control, balance, postural strength, weight bearing, and motor planning.
 It offers well-modulated sensory input to vestibular, proprioceptive, tactile, and visual channels.
 When a client is sitting on the horse, the horse’s walking gait facilitates movement responses remarkably similar to the human gait.
 This movement cannot be duplicated in traditional clinical settings.
 The effects of equine movement on postural control, sensory systems, and motor planning can be used to improve coordination, timing, grading of responses, respiratory control, sensory integration, and attention.
 Equine movement is used to facilitate body systems that support our daily living skills.

 Improvements in all of these areas can result in increased independence with activities such as walking, dressing, communicating and playing.

 How do I sign up for hippotherapy?

 At this time, physical therapy is the only service at Strides that offers hippotherapy as a treatment strategy.
-We recommend that you ask your primary care physician for a (PT, SLP, or OT) "evaluation and treatment" prescription to send to Kadlec therapy services.
+We recommend that you ask your primary care physician for a (PT, SLP, or OT) "evaluation and treatment" prescription to send to Kadlec therapy services if you are not already a patient in the Kadlec therapy services.
 When you call to make your evaluation please ask for a therapist that is qualified to assess you or your loved one for hippotherapy.
-Please understand, however that not everybody is appropriate to partake in hippotherapy for safety reasons; please review the list of precautions and contraindications in the above link.
+Please understand, however that not everybody is appropriate to partake in hippotherapy for safety reasons; please review the list of precautions and contraindications in the dropdown menu in the header.